gofr-dev/gofr/docs/quick-start/connecting-mysql/page.md

 {}
 ```

-Now when we access the [http://localhost:9000/customer](http://localhost:9000/customer) we should see the following output
+Now when we access {% new-tab-link title="http://localhost:9000/customer" href="http://localhost:9000/customer" /%} we should see the following output

 ```json
 {